quilt/etk/doc/src/ch02-lang/ch02-expressions.md

 ## `push` opcodes

 The `push` opcodes are the only EVM opcodes that have an immediate argument.
-This means that instead of taking an argument off the stack, the `push` opcodes reads the bytes from code which immedaitely succeed the op.
+This means that instead of taking an argument off the stack, the opcode reads the bytes from code which immedaitely succeed the op.

 For example, `push2 258` would assemble to `0x610102`. `push2` notifies the EVM that it should use the next two bytes `0x01` and `0x02` as input for the op.
 That value is left-padded to 32 bytes and placed on the stack.